 The sheep symbolize vulnerability because they often become preyed upon by other animals, so seeing one may represent situations where you need protection against negative influences.
 On another note, it could also indicate situations where you need to be more open and honest, as sheep tend to do what’s asked of them.

 The sheep may represent naivety or ignorance because they are easily tricked due to a lack of intelligence on their part.
 They also represent innocence because they’re so pure; seeing one can indicate that you wish for this quality in your own life!
-The symbolism behind the ram is strength and leadership during Springtime since it protects its flock from being attacked by predators year-round which represent what we could all use when trying to lead our daily lives sometimes!
+The symbolism behind the ram is strength and leadership during Springtime since it protects its flock from being attacked by predators year-round which represents what we could all use when trying to lead our daily lives sometimes!